Wall scores 31, Rockets end skid with 102-93 win over Mavs

 Mavericks: Maxi Kleber sat out with right leg soreness. … Trey Burke missed a second straight game with a strained left calf. … Hardaway had 18 points off the bench.

-Rockets: Danuel House Jr. missed his second game with a sprained right ankle. … Porter had 14 points. … Olynyk had 10 points and a career-high 18 rebounds.
+Rockets: Danuel House Jr. missed his second game with a sprained right ankle. … Porter had 14 points.

 UP NEXT